ClancyMeade/CSC482-FinalGroupProject/README.md

     - Download required packages
     - Download the embeddings
     - Then train, test, or run the dashboard
-    - NOTE: Training is not required, the pre-trained models are stored in the models directory and will be loaded automatically
+    - NOTE: Training is not required to run the dashboard, the pre-trained models are stored in the models directory and will be loaded automatically

 ## Packages:
 - nltk